Newsletter 47 – Dec 2008/Jan 2009

 We found the following websites interesting:

-https://www.farmersmarkets.net/ With there being so much nutritional and ecological advice about the benefits of using seasonal produce, this site provides a wealth of useful information.
-Not only can you search for locations and dates of local farmers markets but you can also check which fruits and vegetables are currently in season.
+Find Local Produce – Local Food, Farm Shops, Farmers’ Markets, Vegetable Box Schemes and PYO Farms With there being so much nutritional and ecological advice about the benefits of using seasonal produce, this site provides a wealth of useful information.
+Not only can you search for locations and dates of local farmers markets, veg box schemes and pick your own.
 Think you could say it ensures we have no excuse not to boost our nutrition, support our local food suppliers and help cut down on the nations carbon footprint by reducing transportation costs.
 Now there is a New Years resolution in the waiting!

 Amanda comes to the grim realisation that Christmas is less than a month away and she has yet to start her preparations … an alternative approach may be required!